nestjsx/automapper/README.md

 <h1 align="center">NestJSX Automapper</h1>
 <p align="center">A wrapper around <a href="https://github.com/nartc/mapper">@nartc/automapper</a> to be used with <strong>NestJS</strong> as a <code>Module</code>.</p>

+## Announcement

+`@nartc/automapper` (which is what this wrapper wraps around) has been broken up into a monorepo and released as under the scope `@automapper/*`.
+With that change, NestJS wrapper is also under that same scope as `@automapper/nestjs`.
+Please take a look at the [documentations](https://automapperts.netlify.app) for Migration Guide.

 ## Migrations

 #### Migrate to v3